 Then, I want apps that are useful.
-I’m not interested in creating movies in a smartphone, drawing butterflies over photos, using their Email client or augmenting the reality.
+I’m not interested in creating movies in a smartphone or drawing butterflies over photos.
 If I wanted to, I’d download an app for that myself.
 I know that some apps from Google have to be preinstalled, but that’s a different topic.
 If the device manufacturers stopped producing all that garbage and instead focused their manpower and money on applying patches faster, upgrading OS faster and supporting devices longer, I’d be willing to pay even more for them.
 That would make them more money than hoping that I’ll click that ad.
 Just let the market take care of the apps.

 So, this was my 2 cents on the topic.
 If you agree with my points, you should definitely check out my apps.
 There’s still a long way to go, but I’d love to hear your feedback at firstname.lastname@example.org.
 Don’t hesitate sending the negative ones too whatever they might be about.

 Also, supporting me in any way would be greatly appreciated.
 The support can be either financial, but giving good feedback/ratings helps just as much.
 Spreading the word is also welcome.
 Feel free promoting the apps on any website/forum you like.
 You can find a couple screenshots/icons here.

 Update: The apps are 2 years old, read the full story!

 Update 2: Some of the apps are becoming paid, read more about it here.